bcakmakoglu/vue-flow/docs/src/guide/edge.md

 ## Edge Events

-Vue Flow provides two main ways of listening to edge events, either by using `useVueFlow` to bind listeners to the event handlers or by using binding listeners to the `<VueFlow>` component.
+Vue Flow provides two main ways of listening to edge events, either by using `useVueFlow` to bind listeners to the event handlers or by binding them to the `<VueFlow>` component.

 ::: code-group